github/opensource.guide/_articles/beginners-guide.md

 In the earliest stages of your project, your CONTRIBUTING file can be simple.
 You should always explain how to report bugs or file issues, and any technical requirements (like tests) to make a contribution.

 Over time, you might add other frequently asked questions to your CONTRIBUTING file.
 Writing down this information means fewer people will ask you the same questions over and over again.

+For more help with writing your CONTRIBUTING file, check out @nayafia's [contributing guide template](https://github.com/nayafia/contributing-template/blob/master/CONTRIBUTING-template.md) or @mozilla's ["How to Build a CONTRIBUTING.md"](http://mozillascience.github.io/working-open-workshop/contributing/).

 Link to your CONTRIBUTING file from your README, so more people see it.
 If you [place the CONTRIBUTING file in your project's repository](https://help.github.com/articles/setting-guidelines-for-repository-contributors/), GitHub will automatically link to your file when a contributor creates an issue or opens a pull request.